carokhan/carokhan.github.io/htbca22/forensics/goldenpersistence.md

 NTUSER.DAT\SOFTWARE\Microsoft\Windows\CurrentVersion\Run>
 ```

-Ah!
 An encoded PowerShell command.
 All we have to do is base64 decode it and we're good, right? :)

-This was the beginning of one of several mistakes.

 First, I stuck it in [CyberChef](https://gchq.github.io/CyberChef) and used its From Base64 recipe.
 This returned...
 ```ps